-- 1. Oversee Enterprises' implementation of initiatives to increase the supply of housing affordable for low- and moderate-income households; - 2.
-Continue to explore opportunities to further increase the number of 2-4-unit properties and manufactured housing and accessory dwelling units; and - 3.
+- 1. Oversee the Enterprises and FHLBanks' implementation of initiatives to increase the supply of housing affordable for low- and moderate-income households; - 2.
+Continue to explore opportunities to further increase the number of 2 4 unit properties and manufactured housing and accessory dwelling units; and - 3.
 Monitor the Enterprises' support of multifamily housing needs with a focus on affordable, underserved, and workforce segments of the market.